How to withdraw from your Royal London pension - UK guide

 Not all financial accounts require a credit check.
 This usually means a quicker account opening process, and no extra records appearing on your credit history.

+Opening a Wise account online couldn’t be easier.
 You can verify your identity quickly and easily in the Wise app, using just a photo of your ID and a selfie.

-Wise may request additional documents to verify a customer's identity"
+Wise may request additional documents to verify a customer's identity.

 Once your account is open, you’ll be able to send, spend and convert between 40+ currencies.
 You’ll benefit from low, transparent pricing* and mid-market exchange rates.
 And you can do it all in just a few clicks or taps, online or in the Wise app.